adrianmrit/yamis/README.md

   or root level, with `wd`.
 The path can be relative or absolute, with relative paths being resolved against the configuration file and not the directory where the task was executed, this means `""` can be used to make the working directory the same one as the directory for the configuration file.

+## Contributing

+### Issues
+Feel free to create issues to report bugs, ask questions or request new features.

+### Contributing with code
+Code contributions are welcome and can be in the form of, but not limited to, fixes, more tests, or new features.
+You can fork the repository and make a pull request, just make sure the code is well tested.
+Signed commits are preferred.